battleaxedotco/tool-docs/docs/overlord/troubleshooting.md

 # Trouble&shy;shooting

+## Why isn't my license working?

+If you purchased Overlord through gumroad.com, download the most recent version at [battleaxe.co/lookup](https://www.battleaxe.co/lookup) with your license key.

+From 2015 - 2023 we sold products through gumroad.com and utilized their license authentication system on most of our products.
+Because of changes to their licensing backend, an update is required for all products that use license keys.

 ## Shapes are not transferring

 1. The first thing to try is a system restart.
 That can clear out the connections between the apps.